jacobyan0/Just-and-Green-Transportation-Lab/Florida Mobility Hubs/Python Scripts/Readme.md

 # Analysis Process Folder - Python Scripts

-This folder contains Python code for an analyzing process.
+This folder contains Python code used in the mobility hub projects.
 The code is structured to perform specific tasks related to data analysis.

 ## Overview

-The purpose and goals of the analyzing process implemented in this folder is to carry out non-GIS related tasks in the mobility hub projects.
+The processes in this folder involve conducting non-spatial data analysis and certain spatial data analyses not addressed in ArcGIS.

 ## Contents